 While I was in the midst of my GCSEs I got a virus, and essentially never really recovered.
 My doctor and I had the theory that some of the elements that may have contributed to me developing CFS were:

 After that I was done with education for many reasons.
-I did try sixth form but dropped out very early on to just get a part time job working in a cafe.
+I did try sixth form but dropped out very early on to just get a job.
 I got on with my life and just slept a lot.
-That’s trivialising it a little bit, but that’s the gist of what I did.
+That’s trivialising it a little bit, but that’s the gist of what went down.

 I remember saying to my friends “it’s so weird, but I’ve had a sore throat since high school, I can’t remember a time when it hasn’t hurt”.

-Fast forward to 2013, when I was in the full swing of my career having been employed consistently since I left school, and I’m holding down a full time office job for the NHS, and through sheer determination and the fact that my career is very important to me I’m coping.
-Just about coping.
+Fast forward to 2013, when I was in the full swing of my career having been employed consistently since I left school, and I was holding down a full-time office job for the NHS, and just about coping.

-I am finding it hard to concentrate, I’m feeling like I struggle to stay awake during the day, and everything hurts.
-Just full body aching, like after you’ve done a really tough workout, except this was when I wasn’t exercising whatsoever (more on that another day).
+I was finding it hard to concentrate, struggling to stay awake during the day, and everything hurt.
+Just full body aching, like after you’ve done a really tough workout, except this was when I wasn’t exercising whatsoever.

-The most frustrating thing of all is that everyone else is achieving so much.
-I work with nurses who work hard for long hours, then go home and have families and go to the gym.
-My friends all have full time jobs and do loads of fun stuff in the evenings.
-I just go to bed.
+The most frustrating thing of all is that everyone else was achieving so much.
+I worked with nurses who worked hard for long hours, then went home and have families and go to the gym.
+My friends all had full time jobs and did loads of fun stuff in the evenings.
+I just went to bed.

-I’ve always been a hard worker, but I was feeling seriously inadequate.
-And you know, physically absolutely awful.
+I’ve always been a hard worker, but I was experiencing a lot of feelings of not measuring up.
+And you know, physically feeling absolutely awful.
 So off to the doctor I went.

 The doctor who I saw was wonderful.
 You know those doctors who really care about their patients?
 She was one of those.
 I remember sitting in the waiting room, 45 minutes after my appointment time and thinking “I’m not even mad, this is a really good sign… I know full well doctors only get a ten minute appointment slot per patient”.